grdddj/done-for-today/plan.md

 ## Deep work

-Update sign/verify message flow review

-Trezor-user-env
-- fix broken tests in CI

 Figma screens
-- show both (all) models flows on the same page
-- support showing the same screens next to each other
+- identify same groups of screens in comparison view

+Translations
+- try updated MPU on TT
+- rebase on master
+- embed fonts into the translations blob

 ## Other work